lbl-srg/obc/specification/source/cdl.rst

    ...
    end SomeCompositeBlock;

-This allows a user of the composite block to replace the controller ``MyPID`` with any other PID controller that provides the same inputs, outputs, and parameters as ``CDL.Reals.PID``.
-Moreover, the assignment ``k=k`` will also be applied when the controller is redeclared.
+Because of the ``constrainedby`` clause, a user of the composite block can replace the controller ``MyPID`` with any other PID controller that also provides the inputs, outputs, and parameters that are present in ``CDL.Reals.PID``.
+Moreover, the assignment
+``k=k`` will also be applied when the controller is redeclared.
-Such an redeclaration in which a block ``MyPreferredPID`` is used for the instance ``con`` can be done using
+Such a redeclaration in which a block ``MyPreferredPID`` is used for the instance ``con`` can be done using

 .. code-block:: modelica